Handicap Driving: Evaluation and Certification Requirements

 Find a Driver Rehabilitation Specialist Near You

 Local driver rehabilitation centers can help you find a certified specialist in your area.
-Additionally, you can visit the Association for Driver Rehabilitation Specialists (ADED) for a list of certified specialists throughout the country.
+Additionally, you can visit the Association for Driver Rehabilitation Specialists (ADED) for a list of certified specialists near you.